-Janice Meighan, Development Manager, Stewardship and Planned Giving as your congregation been wondering how to encourage giving?
+Has your congregation been wondering how to encourage giving?
 Has "our offering this month is behind budget" become a common refrain?

 If so, you are not alone.
-I want to share some practical tips for how your communications with members, adherents and friends can help build a culture of generosity and increase support for your congregation.
+I want to share some practical tips for how your communications with members, adherents and friends can help build a culture of generosity and increase support for your church.